andrewbatallas/Boggle/README.md

 ```
 Please enter a word that has not already been entered.
 ```
 For any entered word that is both at least four letters long and part of the OSPD, the program will not tell you if the word is actually on the board until you are done guessing.
 You can tell the computer that you're done playing by typing either "q" or "Q" without quotes.
-After this, you'll which of your guesses were actually on the board and you will see the list of words that you weren't able to find, as well as how many.
+After this, you'll know which of your guesses were actually on the board and you'll see the list of words that you weren't able to find, as well as how many.